Topic 4 Exercises

 }

 Exercise 10.
-Create a program that tells how many digits a number entered via keyboard has.
+Create a program that says how many digits a number entered on the keyboard has.

 Solution: